 I believe without a doubt that financial planning is the key to having peace of mind about your finances.

 Having a plan in place helps you stay calmer when markets go haywire.
-A plan also enables you to focus less on what return you’re getting.
+Planning enables you to focus less on what return you’re getting.

-Instead, your focus is more on how your progress towards the goals you set in your plan.
+Instead, your focus is on your progress towards the goals you set in your plan.

 Most people find it refreshing and tell me it helps eliminate worry about what’s happening in the day-to-day ups and downs of the market.